humairaaryantik-portofolio/humairaaryantik.github.io/README.md

 # Udemy Project Homework <h1>

-I recently completed a SQL homework project from a Udemy course, which consisted of 2 comprehensive tasks.
+I recently completed a SQL homework project from a Udemy course, which consisted of 2 comprehensive problems.
 These tasks were designed to strengthen my understanding of SQL fundamentals, including data querying, grouping, joins, and aggregation functions.

-Below are the 2 tasks that were completed as part of this SQL project:
+Below are the problems completed as part of this SQL project:
-1. Created all tables required for the homework and populated them with the test data
+1. Created all required tables for the homework and populated them with test data.
-2. Proceed with the hometasks
+2. Completed six SQL tasks to analyze.
       - Select distinct emails of users who made at least one purchase
       - Select Product Names and purchase ID for each Purchase
       - Select credit card, and product name